 Through GLOU68, UNODC Civil Society Team (CST) is the main entry point for non-governmental stakeholders and serves as a bridge between these stakeholders and UNODC substantive offices, field offices and Member States.
 Located within the Office of the Director for the Division for Policy Analysis and Public Affairs of UNODC, the CST carries out the following main functions:

 The CST carries out these functions in close collaboration with relevant UNODC substantive offices, including Crime and Economic Branch, Organized Crime Branch, Drug Prevention and Health Branch, the Secretariat to the Governing Bodies, and relevant Field Offices.
 The CST also partners with umbrella organizations such as the UNCAC Coalition, Vienna NGO Committee on Drugs, and the Alliance of NGOs on Crime Prevention and Criminal Justice.

-This toolkit aims to ensure the effective implementation of the UNTOC, and promote systematic and comprehensive engagement with non-governmental stakeholders in line with the COP-UNTOC Resolution 9/1.
+This toolkit aims to empower NGOs, academics and the private sector in their work with the view to contribute to effective implementation of the UNTOC, and promote systematic and comprehensive engagement with non-governmental stakeholders in line with the COP-UNTOC Resolution 9/1.

 Download the Toolkit here.

 UNODC reinforces stakeholder engagement in the UNTOC in Asia

 With the aim to strengthen capacities of non-governmental stakeholders from Asia to support Member States in the implementation of the UNTOC and its review mechanism — the UNODC Civil Society Unit organized an online training for representatives of NGOs, academics and the private sector from 10 to 12 November 2020.

 E4J Global Dialogue series: Established good practices to engage Civil Society Organizations in crime prevention and education as enabler for civil society engagement: 1 December 2020